mrkv/parsi/README.md

 ## Usage

-Run server, open your favorite browser and pass the links you desire to fetch:
+Run server, open your favorite browser and pass the links you desire to fetch, like this:

 http://localhost:2300/?urls[]=https://google.com&urls[]=https://yandex.ru